brycewray/hugo-site/content/posts/2020/05/going-solo-eleventy.md

 - I dropped [Sass/SCSS](https://sass-lang.com) for [PostCSS](https://postcss.org) while [experimenting briefly](/posts/2020/01/two-cheers-tailwind) with [Tailwind CSS](https://tailwindcss.com).
 While I didn't warm up (then) to Tailwind, I liked PostCSS a lot and decided to stick with it.
 And while you certainly *could* use webpack to incorporate PostCSS with Eleventy, it wasn't *necessary* to do so.

-- [Hero images](https://en.wikipedia.org/wiki/Hero_image), once a mainstay of this site, were the [next to go](/posts/2020/02/so-much-for-heroes) after it became clear the hassles of trying to provide the proper sizes and, in particular, file formats weren't worth the effort when compared to those images’ actual utility.
-Only those few images necessary to tell certain posts’ stories remained, and their spartan quantities and nature constituted wastes of all the webpack code that processed them---relatively slowly---on each build.[^Time]
+- [Hero images](https://en.wikipedia.org/wiki/Hero_image), once a mainstay of this site, were the [next to go](/posts/2020/02/so-much-for-heroes) after it became clear the hassles of trying to provide the proper sizes and, in particular, file formats weren't worth the effort when compared to those images' actual utility.
+Only those few images necessary to tell certain posts' stories remained, and their spartan quantities and nature constituted wastes of all the webpack code that processed them---relatively slowly---on each build.[^Time]

 [^Time]: This wasn't just a matter of keeping me from twiddling my thumbs every time I made changes to the site.
 Limiting build times is important---especially since the Netlify free tier has a limit of 300 minutes a month; and, recently, I've been using [Zapier zaps](https://zapier.com/help/create/basics/create-zaps) to auto-build the site each midnight, Central time, to keep its [webmentions](https://alistapart.com/article/webmentions-enabling-better-communication-on-the-internet/) more frequently updated.
 The Eleventy/webpack combo typically took roughly two minutes per build, meaning over sixty minutes a month *even if I didn't change anything else on the site*---and, to be sure, I am *always* changing things, even things you may never notice.